Lasso and Ridge Regression in Python & R Tutorial

 But in case of L1, the L1 optimum can be on the axis line because its contour is sharp and therefore there are high chances of interaction point to fall on axis.
 Therefore it is possible to intersect on the axis line, even when minimum MSE is not on the axis.
 If the intersection point falls on the axes it is known as sparse.

-Therefore L1 offers some level of sparsity which makes our model more efficient to store and compute and it can also help in checking importance of feature, since the features that are not important can be exactly set to zero.
+Therefore, L1 provides some level of sparsity which makes our model more efficient to store and compute, and it can also help in checking the importance of features by exactly setting the unimportant features to zero.

 Conclusion